kotlitecture/template-multiplatform-compose/docs/Dataflow/DataStore/usage.md

 ## Example

-Class instance is pre-configured via dependency injection (DI) as a singleton in `app.di.data.KeyValueSourceModule`.
+Class instance is pre-configured via dependency injection (DI) as a singleton in `app.factory.configureKoin`.

 To start using, just inject it to your DI managed class.